 Nationwide, drivers regularly experience unfavorable traffic conditions - specifically congestion.
 According to Halsey (2011), \$115 billion was the total cost of congestion on drivers in 2009.
-Current traffic avoidance methods are inadequate for preventing and avoiding congestion.
+The current traffic avoidance methods - specifically the methods listed in Figure 1 - are inadequate for preventing and avoiding congestion.